WW Recipe of the Day: Salmon-Dill Loaf

 If the mixture appears too wet, try adding some dried breadcrumbs or oats, just be sure to adjust your WW Points accordingly.

-If you’ve made this Salmon Loaf, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you’ve made this Skinny Salmon Loaf, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Weight Watchers Salmon-Dill Loaf Recipe